 CPD training and conferences

 We offer a suite of CPD training courses on planning, coordinating and assessing PSHE education as well as preparing for statutory Health Education, Relationships Education/RSE as well as Ofsted and Independent Schools Inspectorate inspections.
-We also run courses on specific aspects of PSHE, such as relationships and sex education, mental health and online safety.
-Besides our calendar courses we can deliver bespoke training in your school, academy chain or local area.
+We also run courses on specific aspects of PSHE such as mental health, challenging extremism and online safety.
+Besides our calendar courses we can deliver school-based training to groups of schools, academy chains and local authorities.

 We also hold national conferences on the latest policy and practice developments, including areas of greatest concern to our members.
 Our annual conferences have in the past, for example, covered topics such as pupil mental health and safeguarding pupils through PSHE education.